-Methods to take screenshots can differ depending on the version of Android your phone is running, and also on who manufactured your phone.
-In this case, we used a Pixel 3 phone to create screenshots using Android 11, and an original Pixel to create screenshots with Android 10.
+Methods to take screenshots can differ depending on the version of Android your phone is running and also on who manufactured your phone.
+In this case, we used Google Pixel 6 and Samsung Galaxy S23 phones running Android 13.

-- Hold down the power button and press the volume-down button.
+- For the Google Pixel and Samsung Galaxy: Hold down the power button and press the volume-down button.
+(This also works with Android 12.)
 Or...

 Find your screenshots

-- Under the category “Photos on device” you should see one icon with the word “Screenshots” under it.
+- You should see an icon with the word Screenshots under it (scroll down if it’s not immediately visible.
 Tap on that.